Professional Writing: Comedy Plots From Real Life

-Those in the comedy profession are often being told funny real-life stories by members of the public, who often think they’re hilarious, believing everyone else should.
+Those in the comedy writing profession are often being told funny real life stories by members of the public, who often think they’re hilarious, believing everyone else should.
 Most are too personal to appreciate the humour behind them.
 And do not work as a generic piece of amusement.
 But just occasionally, and I mean occasionally, there’s comedy gold in those tales.

 There was much tension in filming the scene, as Ray Butt (Producer) of the series could only afford one chandelier, and although a mock-up it was still expensive to make.
 Therefore, they had to get the shot in one take.
 The nervous Ray even threatened Nicholas Lyndhurst (Rodney) to sack him if he corpse and ruined the shot.
 Thankfully only one take was needed and no cast members were sacked unlike the real workers.